coder/docs/guides/deployments/podman.md

    haven't already done so.
 Under **template policy**, upload the configuration file you created in the previous step.
 Click **Save**.

-1. Disable SELinux and AppArmor.
+1. If you have SELinux and AppArmor enabled, please disable both.

 ## Testing